Garima27sharma/capstone-project/README.md

 - `issueBook` - creates book for a current user.
 The schema of data sent by a client application to this function can be found in the `CreateBookRequest.ts` file.
 It receives new book to be created in JSON format.

-- `UpdateBook` - updates a book created by a current user.
+- `UpdateBook` - updates a book issued by a current user.
 The schema of data sent by a client application to this function can be found in the `UpdateBookRequest.ts` file.
 It receives an object that contains four fields that can be updated in a book item.
 The id of an item that should be updated is passed as a URL parameter.

-- `DeleteBook` - deletes a book created by a current user.
+- `DeleteBook` - deletes a book issued by a current user.
 Also deletes any attached image from the S3 bucket.

 - `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for book item.
 An id of a user can be extracted from a JWT token passed by a client.
 Also deletes any previously attached image from the S3 bucket.